-Figure 2: Curved exponential family model.
-Estimated null distribution of the statistics (left) and estimated distribution of the p-values (right) for the statistics in Table 1 for various combinations of q and m.
-The N(0,1) and Uniform(0,1) density functions are superimposed for the statistics (left) and the p-values (right).
+Figure 1: Beta model.
+Estimated null distribution of statistics (left) and estimated distribution of p-values (right) for the statistics in Table 1 for various combinations of q and m.
+The N(0, 1) and Uniform(0, 1) density functions are superimposed for statistics (left) and p-values (right).